Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 #### Create CertificateClient

 Instantiate a `DefaultAzureCredential` to pass to the client.
-You can use the same instance of a token credential provider with multiple clients to cache credentials when appropriate.
+The same instance of a token credential can be used with multiple clients if they will be authenticating with the same identity.

 ```C# Snippet:CreateCertificateClient
 // Create a new certificate client using the default credential from Azure.Identity using environment variables previously set,